Proximal Reinforcement Learning: Efficient Off-Policy Evaluation in Partially Observed Markov Decision Processes: Identification Theory

 \end{assumption}

-We note that these independence assumptions imply that the decision making problem under $\ps{t}$ with confounder $S_t$, negative controls $Z_t$ and $W_t$, action $A_t$, and outcome $(R_t,D_{t+1:H})$ satisfy the PCI problem structure as in \citet{cui2020semiparametric}.
-We also note that we may additionally include an observable context variable $X_t$, which may be useful for defining more efficient reductions.
-In this case, the conditional independence assumption in \cref{asm:pci-reduction} should hold given both $S_t$ and $X_t$, and in everything that follows $Z_t$, $W_t$, and $S_t$ should be replaced with $(Z_t,X_t)$, $(W_t,X_t)$, and $(S_t,X_t)$ respectively, as in \citet{cui2020semiparametric}.
+We note that these independence assumptions imply that the decision making problem under $\ps{t}$ with confounder $U_t$, negative controls $Z_t$ and $W_t$, action $A_t$, and outcome $(R_t,D_{t+1:H})$ satisfy the PCI problem structure as in \citet{cui2020semiparametric}.
+We visualize this structure for the problem at time $t$ in \cref{fig:pt-distribution}.
+In addition, it requires that the action-side proxy $Z_t$ is conditionally independent from the next action $E_t$ that would have been taken under $\pi_e^{(t)}$.
+Note also that we may additionally include an observable context variable $X_t$, which may be useful for defining more efficient reductions.
+In this case, the conditional independence assumption in \cref{asm:pci-reduction} should hold given both $U_t$ and $X_t$, and in everything that follows $Z_t$, $W_t$, and $U_t$ should be replaced with $(Z_t,X_t)$, $(W_t,X_t)$, and $(U_t,X_t)$ respectively, as in \citet{cui2020semiparametric}.
 However, we omit $X_t$ from the notation in the rest of the paper for brevity.

-Next, our identification result below depends on the existence of some \emph{bridge} functions.
-Specifically, we make the following assumption.